Sagebox/Pybox/README.md

 VS Code, Visual Studio 2019 and Visual Studio 2022 work perfectly with Pybox -- I recommend VS Code, with Visual 2019 as a good option.
 Visual Studio 2022 still seems to have some issues -- it works, but I recommend VS Code instead.
 <br /><br />

-### WINE on Linux

- A Linux version is the next item on the agenda.
-Since Sagelight Editor was written in Sagebox, which works well with WINE on Linux, Pybox should also work with WINE under Linux (though the real-time graphics elements have not been tested with WINE yet).

-<br /><br />

 # Installation